poteto/reverse_proxy/README.md

 ## What is this?

-A proof of concept Plug that intercepts requests to missing routes, and forwards them along to somewhere else of your choosing.
+[Terraform](https://github.com/poteto/terraform) is a simple Plug that intercepts requests to missing routes, and forwards them along to somewhere else of your choosing.
 The main use-case for this is to incrementally replace an API with Phoenix.

-This is currently being implemented as a Hex package called [Terraform](https://github.com/poteto/terraform).
-With `Terraform`, you'll be able to incrementally transform your API into one powered by Phoenix.

 ## Demo